bduggan/leafpad/README.md

 ### Compatibility

+#### Mode Analytics

-Leafpad is compatible with _mode analytics_.
+Leafpad is compatible with [mode](https://mode.com/).

-To use the javascript in mode analytics, include the following in your HTML:
+To use the javascript from within mode, include the following in your HTML:

 ```
 <div id="leafpad"></div>